High Altitude Food Preparation

 |8,001-10,000 ft.||15 lb.|

-In addition, flours tend to be drier and thus able to absorb more liquid in high, dry climates.
-Therefore, less flour may be needed to make the dough the proper consistency.
+Flours tend to be drier and thus able to absorb more liquid in high, dry climates.
+Therefore, less flour or possibly additional liquid may be needed to moisten the dough to the proper consistency.

 Cakes Made with Shortening